Re-imagining Migration “has reinvigorated me as a teacher, inspired me as

 a researcher, and encouraged me as an advocate and ally.”

 Our work with educators is grounded in the Re-imagining Migration framework and mission, working to advance the education and well-being of immigrant-origin youth, decrease bias and hatred against these youth and help all young people develop the understanding and habits of mind, heart, and civic participation to nurture inclusive communities and healthy democracies.

 Some of the organizations we work with include the American Federation of Teacher’s Share My Lesson, the Boston Public Schools, the National Gallery of Art, Project Zero at the Harvard Graduate School of Education, the Smithsonian Learning Lab, the Tenement Museum, and many others.
 Reach out to see how we might be able to support your work.

 Among the services we provide to educational institutions are the following:

 Climate and Opportunities Assessments

 Re-imagining Migration faculty work collaboratively to identify opportunities to better serve immigrant-origin students, engage their families, and develop learning opportunities about migration for staff, students, and the educational community as a whole.

 Customized Professional Development

-After assessing the opportunities, strengths, and needs of educational institutions we develop customized professional development plans, workshops, and presentations for schools, districts, and educational institutions.
+After assessing the opportunities, strengths, and needs of educational institutions we develop customized professional development plans, webinars, workshops, presentations, and coaching services for schools, districts, and educational institutions.
 We can lead or assist in the development and facilitation of Professional Learning Communities (PLC).